gulssumm/blog_web_site/doc/dev.md

 ```
 > If you want to add columns or change something you should use Nuget Package Manager Console
 > example: add-migrations your_migration_name
-After all, you can just press the https button on Visual Studio or you can write 'dotnet run' on cmd to execute the project

 ### If you want to run the project on Jenkins
 - You need to install Jenkins on your machine